renovatebot/renovate/website/docs/configuration-options.md

 ## prPriority

 Sometimes Renovate needs to rate limit its creation of PRs, e.g. hourly or concurrent PR limits.
-In such cases it prioritizes by default based on the update type (e.g. patches before minor, minor before major).
+In such cases it sorts/prioritizes by default based on the update type (e.g. patches raised before minor, minor before major).
 If you have dependencies that are more or less important than others then you can use the `prPriority` field for PR sorting.

 Here's an example of how you would define PR priority so that devDependencies are raised last and `react` is raised first: